crazywhalecc/static-php-cli/README-en.md

 ## Open-Source License

-This project is based on the tradition of using the MIT License for old versions, while the new version references source code from some other projects.
+This project is based on the tradition of using the MIT License for old versions, while the new version references source code from some other projects:
-Special thanks to:

 - [dixyes/lwmbs](https://github.com/dixyes/lwmbs) (Mulun Permissive License)
 - [swoole/swoole-cli](https://github.com/swoole/swoole-cli) (Apache 2.0 LICENSE+SWOOLE-CLI LICENSE)